ukparliament/Orchestration/LogicApps/readme.md

 *Settings.ps1* defines a generic pattern for the:
 * Schedules
+* Names of the ListApps
-* Names of ListApp
+* Names of the Messags
-* Message names

-This can be overriden where the generic pattern is not suitable, as occues with the processing of Countries.
+This can be overriden where the generic pattern is not suitable, as occurs with the processing of Countries.
 This uses `Orchestration\LogicApps\Country\GetList.json` to deploy the specific settings required to process Countries.
 This defines an ARM template which is deployed in the `Create workflow - Country list` task within the `Data Platform: Logic Apps code` task group.
+This concept applies to alarge number of the GetList-* LogicApps.

 When *Settings.ps1* is compiled within its task group it writes a log detailing the compilation.
 These log files can be viewed in VSTS although doing so is beyond the scope of this description.
 Should this be considered